-File Location: Isname may be located anywhere.
-It is usually best to store it in the study directory in which demname is a subdirectory.
+File Location: lsname may be located anywhere.
+It is usually best to store it in the study folder in which demname is a subfolder.

-Landslide data can come from an ArcView point shapefile or an ARC/Info point coverage.
-If you already have your data in an ArcView point feature file, you can probably use that file with only minor modifications.
+Landslide data can come from an ArcGIS point shapefile or an ARC/Info point coverage if you already have your data in an ArcGIS point feature file, you can probably use that file with only minor modifications.
 If you have data in an XY event table (dBase or ASCII file), convert it to a shapefile.
 The only requirement for the landslides file is that it has a numeric field called 'type', where type ranges from 1 to 4 and identifies the type of landslides modeled.

-7.4 Theme Name: Pit-filled DEM
+6.4 Theme Name: Pit-filled DEM